 The Artist’s Drive is a narrow, colorful one-way road that loops away and back to Badwater Road.
 It is fun driving up this road as it goes around sharp curves and up and down small hills.

-To watch the colors of the rock formations around you is one of the best things to do in Death Valley.
+Watching the colors of the rock formations around you is one of the best in Death Valley.
 The Artist’s Palette lies along the drive.
 It is a place well worth a stop as the pink rock swirls and glows in the sunset.

 Artist’s Palette is also said to have been used for shooting some scenes of the Star Wars saga.